Cozy Non Alcoholic Butterbeer (My Daughter’s Recipe)

 • Want a creamy topping?
 You can whip a little heavy cream with powdered sugar and vanilla to create a simple, sweet topping—or just use canned whipped cream in a pinch.

-• Make it dairy-free: Use oat milk or almond milk and swap the butter for a plant-based version.
+• Want to skip the dairy?
+Oat milk works great, and so does almond milk.
+Just swap the butter for a plant-based one.
 It’ll still taste amazing.

 • Add a little extra magic: A cinnamon stick for stirring or a sprinkle of brown sugar on top makes it feel extra special without any extra effort.